Nooskewl/booboo/README.txt

 you'll find in the examples' data/ directories are all or partly required to make BooBoo work.

-BooBoo is free to download and use, be redistribution requires a license.
+BooBoo is free to download and use, but redistribution requires a license.
-Please send $100 CAD via PayPal to trentgamblin@hotmail.com to get a redistribution license.
+Please send $100 CAD via PayPal to contact@cmykilluminati.net to get a redistribution license.
+Send email to the same address for further details.